HOW DID WE MOVE AWAY FROM GODS CHURCH TO MANS CHURCH?

 Surely he will save you from the Fowler's snare and from the deadly pestilence.

 He will cover you with his feathers, and under his wings you will find refuge; his faithfulness will be your shield and rampart.

 You will not fear the terror of night, nor the arrow that flies by day,

 nor the pestilence that stalks in the darkness, nor the plague that destroys at midday.

 A thousand may fall at your side, ten thousand at your right hand, but they will not come near you.

-+ Where scriptures use the word Church it is understood that the Church is the Body Of Believers.
-Not a building or meeting place.
+Where scriptures use the word Church it is understood that the Church is Jesus Christ and Born Again Believers.
+Not a building, Church denomination or any spiritual organization.

-They are adopted Sons and Daughters of Go
+They are the adopted Sons and Daughters of God.